 Potable water is the single most important resource for any extended human occupation or settlement and since water sources in southwestern Ontario have remained relatively stable over time, proximity to drinkable water is regarded as a useful index for the evaluation of archaeological site potential.
 In fact, distance to water is one of the most commonly used variables for predictive modeling of archaeological site location in Ontario.
-The study area is bounded in the North and West by Kettle Creek.
+The closest extant source of potable water is Kettle Creek which passes east of the study area, Lake Erie also lies south of the study area.